lohvht-zz/js-from-scratch/Writeup.md

 PM2 - Used in Production!
-Process manager for node, keeps process alive in production, features to manage and monitor rimraf - Used for production! package to delete files, cross platform support cross-env - cross-environment syntax to make passing in variables the same from Windows and *nix systems
+Process manager for node, keeps process alive in production, features to manage and monitor rimraf - Used for production! package to delete files, cross platform support cross-env - cross-environment syntax to make passing in variables the same from Windows and *nix systems Webpack - module bundler, processes all the files and assembles them into a bundle.js to send to client to run
+    Has a webpack dev server!

 # Tests